 For more information on Youth Confirmation, click here.

 Your questions and feedback are always welcome.
-For information about Ministries with Families, Children & Youth, please contact the Rev. Carren Sheldon, Associate for Family Ministries at 415-749-6369 or send an e-mail by clicking here.
+For information about Ministries with Families, Children & Youth, please contact Sara Quinney, Interim Family Ministries Coordinator, at 415-749-6369 or send an e-mail by clicking here.

 Our programs are funded through the annual financial commitments of congregants.
 Gifts are always welcome, but fees are never charged for regular Sunday programs, and scholarships are available for special events.